Rpc

 }

-Then use the official protoc tool from Protobuf to generate Python code for the message structures:
+Then use the protoc tool provided officially by Protobuf to generate the Python code for the message structure part, for example:

 protoc --python_out=. rpc.proto

-This generates the rpc_pb2.py file containing Python interfaces for the defined message types.
+file, which contains the Python interfaces generated from the defined message types.

-After this, developers need to use the protoc plugin provided by AimRT to generate Python stub code for service definitions:
+After that, the protoc plugin provided by AimRT is also needed to generate the Python stub code for the service definition part, for example:

 protoc --aimrt_rpc_out=. --plugin=protoc-gen-aimrt_rpc=./protoc_plugin_py_gen_aimrt_py_rpc.py rpc.proto